 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.

-An internship is required to earn your degree in public health.
+An internship is required to earn your public health degree.
 You’ll have a chance to earn credit through on-campus services like the wellness program or human performance lab, or anywhere you’d like to do an internship.
 Career Services is available to help you find the best internship opportunities.